Human as Points: Explicit Point-based 3D Human Reconstruction from Single-view RGB Images: Experiments

 \subsubsection{Refinement stage}

-As listed in the $5^{th}$ row of Table \ref{ablation}, although HaP without the depth replacement strategy achieves satisfactory performance in terms of CD and P2F, there is a significant increase in the Normal error, demonstrating its effectiveness in recovering surface details.
-It is also worth noting that our depth replacement strategy can exclude noisy points from the partial point cloud since we find the nearest neighbors within a ball.
-Besides, we also remove $\texttt{PNet}_{\Theta_2}$ which learns displacements for each point to smooth the point cloud, Besides, as shown in $6^{th}$ row of Table \ref{ablation}, the significant performance decrease across all metrics when removing the displacement-based refinement module $\texttt{PNet}_{\Theta_2}$ demonstrates its effectiveness.
+As listed in the $5^{th}$ row of Table \ref{ablation}, although HaP without the depth replacement strategy achieves satisfactory performance in terms of CD and P2F, there is a significant increase in the Normal error, demonstrating its lack of effectiveness in recovering surface details.